FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

-\emph{Latency.} First, we measure the end-to-end latency by triggering an empty a function that only returns a dummy result to the user with a TCP connection.
-We consider the best-case scenario of warm invocations that use a cached TCP connection to the same client.
+\textbf{Latency.} We measure the end-to-end latency by triggering an empty a function that returns a dummy result to the user with a TCP connection.
+We consider the best-case scenario of warm invocations with a cached connection to the same client.
 The median round-trip latency to the client was 864 \si\microsecond.
-In addition to queues, we measure direct function invocations to estimate the effects of user-side batching without cloud proxies, and we present results in Table~\ref{tab:queue_latency}.
-Surprisingly, the FIFO queue achieves the lowest latency and is significantly faster than a direct Lambda invocation.
-Thus, offloading \toolname{} requests using SQS-based invocation comes with approximately 20ms of overhead.
+In addition to queues, we measure direct function invocations to estimate the potential of user-side request batching without cloud proxies, and present AWS and GCP results in Tables~\ref{tab:queue_latency} and ~\ref{tab:gcp_queue_latency}.
+Surprisingly, the FIFO queue achieves the lowest latency and is faster than a direct Lambda invocation.
+Thus, offloading requests using SQS-based invocation comes with approximately 20ms of overhead.
+However, the ordered PubSub subscription is slower than the direct cloud function invocation and unordered subscription, adding over 170 ms of overhead.

-\emph{Throughput.} Here, we verify how well queues perform with batching and high throughput loads.
-The queue triggers a function that establishes a connection to the client, and the client measures the median throughput across 10 seconds (Fig.~\ref{fig:faaskeeper_performance_read}).
+\textbf{Throughput.} Here, we verify how well queues perform with batching and high throughput loads.
+The queue triggers a function that establishes a connection to the client, and the client measures the median throughput across 10 seconds (Figure~\ref{fig:faaskeeper_performance_read}).
 FIFO queues saturate at the level of a hundred requests per second.
 Meanwhile, DynamoDB and standard SQS experience huge variances, leading to message accumulation and bursts of large message batches.
 Thus, we cannot expect to achieve higher utilization in \toolname{} with a state-of-the-art cloud-native queue, even with ideal pipelining and low-latency storage.
 However, we can assign one queue per user, which helps to alleviate scalability concerns partially.

-\emph{Cost.} SQS messages are billed in 64 kB increments, and 1 million of them costs \$0.5.
+\textbf{Cost.} SQS messages are billed in 64 kB increments, and 1 million of them costs \$0.5.
 DynamoDB write units are billed in 1 kB increments, and 1 million of them costs \$1.25.
 Thus, processing requests via SQS is 160x cheaper than with DynamoDB streams.

 \begin{summaryBox}{boxOliveGreen} SQS provides ordering with cost-efficient invocations.
 Nevertheless, it could be the bottleneck for individual clients. \end{summaryBox}